hyperfiddle/electric-starter-app/src/user/demo_system_properties.md

 What's happening

-* There's a HTML table on the frontend, backed by a backend "query" which is an ordinary Clojure function on the server.
+* There's a HTML table on the frontend, backed by a backend "query" `jvm-system-properties`
+* The backend query is an ordinary Clojure function that only exists on the server.
 * Typing into the frontend input causes the backend query to rerun and update the table.
+* There's a reactive for loop to render the table.
-* The code arbitrarily nests client and server calls.
+* The view code deeply nests client and server calls, arbitrarily, even through loops.

 Key ideas

+* **ordinary Clojure/Script functions**: `clojure.core/defn` works as it does in Clojure/Script, it's still a normal blocking function and is opaque to Electric.
+Electric does not mess with the `clojure.core/defn` macro.
+* **query can be any function**: return collections, SQL resultsets, whatever
-* **direct query/view composition**: the query expression on the server composes directly with the frontend view expression that renders it, unifying your code into one paradigm, promoting readability, and making it easier to maintain and refactor the interactions between client and server components.
+* **direct query/view composition**: `jvm-system-properties`, a server function, composes directly with the frontend DOM table.
+Thus unifying your code into one paradigm, promoting readability, and making it easier to craft complex interactions between client and server components, maintain and refactor them.
-* **query can be any function**: collections, SQL resultset, whatever
 * **reactive-for**: The table rows are renderered by a for loop.
 Reactive loops are efficient and recompute branches only precisely when needed.
-* **network planner**: values are only transferred between sites when and if they are used.
-The `system-props` collection is never actually accessed from a client region and therefore never escapes the server, despite being lexically available.
+* **network transfer can be reasoned about clearly**: values are only transferred between sites when and if they are used.
+The `system-props` collection is never actually accessed from a client region and therefore never escapes the server.

 Novel forms